kgursimrankaur1-wq/Induction-programme/README.md

 #### After 1 hour break we went for our department visit where i explore various labs like microprocessor lab,computational lab etc. Then the finally ends with department visit.
 # Day 2
 ### 1 August 2025
 #### New day new lessons.
-So at 9:00 am I go to attend the lecture by Dr. Priya Darshani Mam on ' Universal Human Values 'where mam makes us realise that what actually our goal is so I
+So at 9:00 am I go to attend the lecture by Dr. Priya Darshani Mam on ' Universal Human Values 'where mam makes us realise that what actually our goal is so I realized that my goal is not only to become a good engineer or get high valued job but to become happy and prosperous in life.
+She told that self understanding, good relationship and some physical facility make an ease to achieve it.
+I learn a life lesson in her lecture that '  If one door get closed then go for another